sillevl/labict-citygame/game-creator/connection-with-hardware-and-game-management/api.md

 We ** **encounter** Web APIs **on a daily basis, if you go to a site which for example has a little google maps map with a marker where the store is located, all of this is made possible with Web APIs.
 It's really hard, even almost impossible, to find a website which doesn't make use of any Web APIs.
 It makes for way better and more user friendly sites.

+* ### Problems with API

+Because you are dependent on someone else, API isn't perfect.
+If the company you are dependent on suddenly decides to shutdown you are left with nothing and the application at your end will lose some functionality.
+So you have to keep in mind that the fact that you have a working API now, that might not be the case anymore in a few years depending on the place where you share/get data from.

 * ### How can API be used

 API can be used for everything that needs to send data from one application to another.

 * ### How did we use API in the VIVES City Game project

-We thought it would be way better if the user could just send the json file to the Game Management in stead of having to
+We thought it would be way better if the user could just send the json file to the Game Management in stead of having to use a usb stick or something like that so we decided to implement API inside our project.

 * ###